opencv/opencv/modules/gpu/doc/camera_calibration_and_3d_reconstruction.rst

     DiscTerm =  \min (disc \_ single \_ jump  \cdot \lvert f_1-f_2  \rvert , max \_ disc \_ term)

-For more details please see [Pedro F. Felzenszwalb and Daniel P. Huttenlocher.
+For more details, see [Pedro F. Felzenszwalb and Daniel P. Huttenlocher.
 Efficient belief propagation for early vision.
 International Journal of Computer Vision, 70(1), October 2006].

-By default, :cpp:class:`StereoBeliefPropagation` uses floating-point arithmetics and ``CV_32FC1`` type for messages.
-But also it can use fixed-point arithmetics and ``CV_16SC1`` type for messages for better performance.
-To avoid overflow in this case, the parameters must satisfy
+By default, :cpp:class:`StereoBeliefPropagation` uses floating-point arithmetics and the ``CV_32FC1`` type for messages.
+But it can also use fixed-point arithmetics and the ``CV_16SC1`` message type for better performance.
+To avoid an overflow in this case, the parameters must satisfy the following requirement:

 .. math::